Coherence and environment: a new challenge for the cosmetics industry

 The foundations have been laid: the planet is in trouble and we will soon have to react.

 “Many intellectuals are mobilizing on the subject and show us that if we do not take care of nature, it will always have the last word.
-The essayist Satish Kumar said in an interview with Elle magazine:”We have succeeded in putting an ...
+The essayist Satish Kumar said in an interview with Elle magazine:”We have succeeded in putting an end to slavery, ...